fteufel/PRIMO/README.md

 ## Data prep

-These scripts rely on hardcoded paths pointing to /data.
+These scripts rely on hardcoded paths pointing to `/data`.
 They require materials that can be downloaded from ProteinGym.
+Please download all ProteinGym DMS (csv formatted, `DMS_ProteinGym_substitutions.zip` and `DMS_ProteinGym_indels.zip`) and place them in `data/unformatted`.

+The random split needs to be placed in `data/cv_folds`.
+Download https://marks.hms.harvard.edu/proteingym/cv_folds_singles_substitutions.zip, https://marks.hms.harvard.edu/proteingym/cv_folds_multiples_substitutions.zip, https://marks.hms.harvard.edu/proteingym/cv_folds_indels.zip.

+Next we precompute ProGen 0-shot scores for each sample.
+Download ProGen2-medium (https://github.com/enijkamp/progen2) and place it at e.g. `misc_checkpoints`.
 ```bash

 for file in data/unformatted/*.csv